Loidauk/Auto-Playback-Rate-1.5x/README.md

 Altering
 -

 If another playback rate is wanted, then the script can just be altered.
-In line 30, set a new value for 'setPlaybackRate'
+Set a new value for `setPlaybackRate`